timrodz/cpp-shape-drawer/README.md

 ### Systems

+The following are systems I implemented to create Shape Drawer.

-- Camera: Allows for a camera to be placed in the scene.
+- *Camera*: Allows for a camera to be placed in the scene.
 Specify the position and dimensions of it.
-- Cubemap: Creates a Skybox
+- *Cubemap*: Creates a Skybox.
+- *GameModel*: The model to be drawn.
-- GameScene: Holds the models to be displayed
+- *GameScene*: Holds the models to be displayed.
-- Utilities: Provides constant definitions and static members/methods that ease up on common tasks e.g. Filling up vertices/indices as well as custom polygon shapes, Converting from RGB to Alpha, Vector3.MoveTowards, etc.
+- *INIParser*: The file reader that creates models.
-- Shader Loader: Load any type of you want.
+- *Shader Loader*: Load any type of you want.
 I have included a texture unlit shader as well as a cubemap shader.
+- *Utilities*: Provides constant definitions and static members/methods that ease up on common tasks e.g. Filling up vertices/indices as well as custom polygon shapes, Converting from RGB to Alpha, Vector3.MoveTowards, etc.

 ## Getting started

 To run Shape Drawer, simply open ShapeDrawer.exe and enjoy!
 You will find yourself in a clear background.
 Please refer to the `Controls` Menu below for navigation.

-## Controls
+### Controls

 - `1`: Load default game scene with all shapes.
 - `2`: Load game scene with shapes loaded from an external file.